bapturp/remoteaddr/README.md

 Simple webserver that replies request information as they are seen by the webserver.

-Usefull to troubleshoot reverse proxy and load balancer especially in kubernetes.
+Usefull to troubleshoot reverse proxies, load balancers and API Gateways.

 ```
 ➜  ~ curl http://127.0.0.1:8080/